 Sometimes, the copper clamps that are normally used to connect the battery with the wires corrode.
-While the copper is not usually reactive by itself, the electricity passing through it can cause it to corrode over time and create copper sulfate.
+While copper is not usually reactive by itself, the electricity passing through it can cause it to corrode over time and create copper sulfate.
 If this happens, the bluish substance can usually be seen around the battery terminals.
 This can be dangerous for the battery and should be taken care of as soon as possible.

-If you suspect that your battery may have terminal corrosion, have the vehicle inspected by a professional technician at V&F. Our expert mechanics use latest diagnostic equipment, and high-quality CARQUEST auto parts, to make sure we get the job done right.
-Plus, our auto repair services are backed by an industry-leading 3 year / 36,000-mile warranty on parts and labor.
+If you suspect that your battery may have battery corrosion, have the vehicle inspected by a professional technician at V&F. Our expert mechanics use the latest diagnostic equipment, and high-quality CARQUEST auto parts, to make sure we get the job done right.
+Plus, our auto repair services are backed by an industry-leading 3-year / 36,000-mile warranty on parts and labor.
 Call us today at (413) 314-2280 orschedule an appointment online.This article was originally published in 2019, and has been updated.